TTTTMMMM/chairLocations/README.md

 At this point, since I don't have a phone, I downloaded Xcode from the App Store, because it supposedly has an iOS simulator, which I can use to connect to the development server.

-The instruction in the tutorial direct the installation of the [Expo](https://expo.io/) client app.
+The instructions in the tutorial direct the installation of the [Expo](https://expo.io/) client app.